Zaulao/haskell-container/README.md

 ```
 ---

-To achieve the best result with this container, keep your files under the `code` folder.
+To achieve the best result with this container, keep your files under the `code/` folder.

 # VSCode + Containers